Workshops and experimentation spaces

 • Educational assistance technician: Clara Salomon

-Spread over two spaces, the workshop implements different complementary techniques allowing varied explorations around textile fibers in the fields of art or design: weaving, sewing, vegetable dyes on thread/fabric, felting, screen printing, embroidery.
-Ecological practices are carefully developed: favored natural textile fibers (local wool, linen, etc.), annual assembly of a natural vat of indigo, vegetable dyes based on extracts produced in New Aquitaine or harvests from the garden of the school, partnerships with local businesses, recycling of textile scraps/waste internally.
+The workshop uses different complementary techniques allowing for varied explorations around textile fibers in the fields of art or design: weaving, sewing, vegetable dyeing on thread/fabric, felting, screen printing, embroidery.
+Ecological practices are carefully developed: favored natural textile fibers (local wool, linen, etc.), annual assembly of a natural indigo vat, vegetable dyes based on extracts produced in Nouvelle-Aquitaine or harvested from the school garden, partnerships with local businesses, recycling of textile scraps/waste internally.

 Volume workshop

-• Manager and associated teachers: Vincent Carlier, Jessica Lajard, Dominique Mathieu
+• Coordinator and associate teachers: Jessica Lajard, Vincent Carlier, Dominique Mathieu

 • Educational support technicians: Bruno Even and Kobas Verschuren.